Isaac Likekele: Ohio State

 On May 4, 2022, Likelele announced on Twitter that he was transferring to Ohio State.

+Professional career

+After not being selected in the 2023 NBA draft, Likekele signed with Norwegian club Fyllingen BBK.
+He averaged 19.7 points, 12 rebounds, and 8.1 assists per game.
+On June 18, 2024, Isaac Likekele signed a one-season contract with Finnish club Kouvot.

 National team career

 Likekele won a gold medal with the United States at the 2019 FIBA Under-19 Basketball World Cup in Heraklion.
 He averaged 8.4 points, 5.9 rebounds and 3.1 assists per game.